Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity

 \subsection{Training Procedure}

 Training proceeds as online policy distillation in Gym control environments.
 At each episode, the current SMGrNN policy interacts with the environment, generating a trajectory $(s_t, a_t)$.
-For each visited state $s_t$, the expert MLP produces a reference action $a_t^{E} = \pi_E(s_t)$, and the SMGrNN outputs $\hat{a}_t = \pi_\theta(s_t)$.
-A supervised loss $L_t(\theta)$ is computed between $a_t^{E}$ and $\hat{a}_t$ and used to update the weights $\theta$ by backpropagation through the current graph $G_t$.
-The SPM is called at every step (or every few steps) according to the schedule $\Sigma(t)$ to adjust the architecture based on the latest local statistics from the history buffers.
+For each visited state $s_t$, the expert MLP produces a reference action $a_t^E = \pi_E(s_t)$, and SMGrNN produces $\hat{a}_t = \pi_\theta(s_t)$ after $K$ synchronous message-passing iterations of the current graph $G_t$.
+A supervised loss $L_t(\theta)$ is computed between $a_t^E$ and $\hat{a}_t$ and used to update the trainable weights by backpropagation through the $K$ explicitly unrolled propagation steps.

+Importantly, the node states produced at the end of a forward call are stored as the graph's internal state for the next call, but are detached from the autograd graph before reuse.
+Thus, the current implementation performs backpropagation only through the finite set of propagation iterations within each forward call, rather than full backpropagation through time across multiple interaction steps.

+The SPM is invoked according to the structural schedule $\Sigma(t)$ to adjust the graph based on the latest local statistics from the history buffers.
 In the experiments, the same training procedure is applied across tasks, with differences only in environment dynamics and expert policies.
-Fixed-capacity MLP baselines are trained under the same distillation loss but with growth disabled, allowing a direct comparison of reward dynamics, network sizes, and net growth statistics.